Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WoWR5Xsuav8.md

 # [January 12th, 2021 Livestream](../2021-01-12.md)
 ## Q&A: Do we have an idea of the full release?
 https://www.youtube.com/watch?v=WoWR5Xsuav8
-This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Do you have an approximate timeline for when 1.0 will be ready?](./yt-JV12w3UZIHE.md) [https://www.youtube.com/watch?v=JV12w3UZIHE](https://www.youtube.com/watch?v=JV12w3UZIHE)
+This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: Is there a goal date that you want the game finished?](./yt-_VPyUP6E2pE.md) [https://www.youtube.com/watch?v=_VPyUP6E2pE](https://www.youtube.com/watch?v=_VPyUP6E2pE)

 ### Topics